Victor Gruen (1903-1980) was one of the men who envisioned the American shopping mall.

 A new decade brought a 7 million dollar indoor-outdoor face lift.
 New lighting, ceilings, flooring and skylights were installed.
 An 8-bay Food Court was created in existing mall space.
 The culinary complex opened in November 1991.

 Montgomery Ward gutted store space in two northwest blocks, creating a 2-level (118,400 square foot) store.
 This opened for business on November 19, 1994.
 A (40,300 square foot) T.J.
-Maxx had welcomed its first customers on November 10th.
-The next expansion extended NORTHLAND CENTER southeast.
+Maxx had welcomed first customers on November 10th.
+The openings of these new stores was followed by the shuttering of another.
+Kohl's pulled out of the mall in 1995.
 A 1-level (116,000 square foot) Target made its debut on March 10, 1996.
 Montgomery Ward closed its "underperforming" store in early 1998.

+The mall changed hands in the year 2000; its new owner being Jager Management, Incorporated of Jenkintown, Pennsylvania.
 J.C.
-Penney was shuttered in June of the year 2000.
-Kohl's pulled out of the mall in 2004.
-The old Montgomery Ward was leased to National Wholesale Liquidators, who opened in October 2004 but closed in November 2008.
+Penney shuttered their NORTHLAND store in June of the year same year.
+The vacant Montgomery Ward was leased to National Wholesale Liquidators, who opened in October 2004 but closed in November 2008.
 Hudson's was rebranded as Marshall Field's in August 2001 and morphed into a Macy's in September 2006.

-The shuttering of the NORTHLAND CENTER Target, on February 1, 2015, left the massive mall with just one anchor to sustain it.
-Cincinnati's Macy's Inc. announced that the mall's primary anchor would also be closing.
-This transpired on March 23, 2015, leaving the historic shopping hub anchor-less.
+In February 2015, an Oakland County judge approved plans to vacate and shutter the historic shopping hub.
+It closed on April 10, 2015.
+The shuttering of the NORTHLAND CENTER Target, on February 1, 2015, had left the massive mall with just one anchor to sustain it.
+Cincinnati's Macy's Inc. announced that this store would also be closing.
+This transpired on March 23, 2015, leaving the shopping hub anchor-less.

 Between the mid-1990s and early 21st century, ownership of NORTHLAND CENTER had changed four times.
 The fourth transaction, which closed in October 2015, transferred the deed of the shuttered shopping center to the City of Southfield.
 Demolition of the Target and Firestone buildings commenced in October 2017.
 IMAGINE NORTHLAND, a redevelopment plan for the remainder of the mall, was drawn up but eventually abandoned.